joyrex2001/hcs-forum2018/openshift/README.md

 The setup consists out of three pipelines.
 One pipeline for the base setup, which will deploy Kafka/Zookeeper and PostgreSQL.
 And two seperate pipelines which are responsible for the deployment of the `game` and `highscore` services.
+Optionally you can also add the `dashboard` to the deployment, which will, if added, have its' seperate deployment.

 ```bash
 oc process -f pipelines/pipeline-system.yaml | oc create -f - -n game-cicd